-Likewise, Figure I illustrates the average amount of money (out of 10 NIS total) each group of fictitious partners received.
-Overall, the average amount transferred was 3.3 NIS, which is roughly consistent with the high-end averages of previous studies conducted in a similar fashion (Forsythe et al., 1994; List, 2007).

 Figure 1: Transfers to Partners in the Dictator Game

 In Table 3 we present the results of OLS regression models predicting the amount given to partners in the dictator game.
 In both models the omitted fictitious partner is a female partner.
-In Model 2, the demographic characteristics of the participants in the experiment are included as well (age, education, socioeconomic sector, marital status, sex, ethnicity and nationality).
+Model 2 includes the demographic characteristics of the participants in the experiment: age, education, socioeconomic sector, marital status, sex, ethnicity, and nationality.